-The Chairman of the Board will cast a vote when the vote is by ballot.
-In all other cases, the Chairman may, but is not obligated to, vote whenever that vote will affect the result.
-The Chairman may vote to break or to cause a tie, or in a case where a two-thirds vote is required, to vote to either cause or block the attainment of the necessary two-thirds.
+The Chair of the Board will cast a vote when the vote is by ballot.
+In all other cases, the Chair may, but is not obligated to, vote whenever that vote will affect the result.
+The Chair may vote to break or to cause a tie, or in a case where a two-thirds vote is required, to vote to either cause or block the attainment of the necessary two-thirds.

 The Board of Directors will fill all vacant positions except in the instance where the vacancy occurs within ninety (90) days of the end of the leadership year and provided that the vacancy is not slated to be filled in the next leadership year.

 The Board will not fill vacant ex-officio Director positions.
 The Affiliate Council will elect a COO Director to fill a COO Director vacancy and the FCIB-NACM or NACM-CFDD Board will fill their respective vacancies.
 If a vacancy results from the election of a Director to an Officer position, it will be filled during the one-member/one-vote election, provided that the election is held prior to the date that the position is vacated.
 A Director elected to fill a vacancy will serve the unexpired term of his or her predecessor.

 The Board of Directors may remove any Director for cause, including but not limited to, failing to fulfill the duties, responsibilities, and obligations of the office, failing to abide by the code of conduct, or conflict of interest policy of the Board, or any like policy so adopted, by an affirmative two-thirds (2/3) vote of the Board present at any regular or special meeting.